 Other models with either a high TA and a low VA or a low TA and a high VA are the LSTM model with ReLu activation (TA 56.25% and VA 75.76%), the LSTM with SoftMax activation (72.66% for TA and 63.64% for VA), the GRU with ReLu (TA 71.88% and VA 66.67%) and the GRU with SoftMax (TA 74.22 % and VA 60.61%).
-There are also the Simple RNN, with Tanh activation which has a TA score of 71.09% and VA score of 66.67%, and the Dense model with Sigmoid activation which has a TA of 97.66% and VA of 57.58%.
+There is also the Simple RNN, with Tanh activation, which has a TA score of 71.09% and VA score of 66.67%, and the Dense model with Sigmoid activation, which has a TA of 97.66% and VA of 57.58%.
 This high TA and low VA indicate that this dense model overfits itself during training.

-The MLP underperformed across the board (on trees, text, and graphs) indicating that this model might be completely unsuitable for carrying out classification tasks on source code, regardless of the data structure used to store the program.
+The MLP underperformed across the board (on trees, text, and graphs), indicating that this model might be entirely unsuitable for carrying out classification tasks on source code, regardless of the data structure used to store the program.
 All the LSTM models had either a high TA or a high VA, or both.
-This gives an indication that with more training and testing data, these models might be made even more accurate.
+This indicates that these models might be even more accurate with more training and testing data.
 This is also the case with the SRNN model.
-The GRU model only had one activation that fell below range in TA and VA.
+Finally, the GRU model only had one activation that fell below the acceptable range in TA and VA.
 This is the Tanh activation function.
-This is interesting to note because GRUs and LSTMs usually work best with Tanh activation.
+This is interesting because GRUs and LSTMs usually work best with Tanh activation.

 The best performing models for the tree data structure are the GRU model with Sigmoid activation and the Dense model with SoftMax activation.
 These models’ performances show that deep learning models can be used to carry out learning tasks on source code, given that the source code has been embedded using the tree data structure.
-As with graphs, the NDL models generally do not perform well with trees except the SGD classifier which recorded a VA score of 81.82% using unhashed tress.
-This contrasts with its results on text (64%) and indicate that maybe the SGD classifier is better suited to work with tree-based data than text.
+As with graphs, the NDL models generally do not perform well with trees except for the SGD classifier, which recorded a VA score of 81.82% using unhashed tress.
+This contrasts with its results on text (64%) and indicates that maybe the SGD classifier is better suited to work with tree-based data than text.
 This is a theory that needs to be explored beyond the scope of this project.

 fig 5.2: Graph showing changes between TA and VA from tree-based deep learning models and unhashing